deni64k/deni64k.github.io/eth-archive-node.md

 I got my archive node fully synced and want to share access to it with you and anyone interested.

 You can access it via an ngrok tunnel.
 If I see real interest in it, I will come up with a better solution.
-In terms of SLA, I think 95% would be reasonable to expect: my Internet connection can be flaky.
 I can also share the database by request: ~8.1 TB.

+Expected SLA is 98%, actual one https://synthetics.eu.newrelic.com/report/sdvuj?view=daily-sla-report.

 The node is available by this URL: https://ec453b92cd8c.ngrok.io/